J Idioms

 - nevertheless

-I told her not to come early but just the same she came early anyway.
+I told my friend not to come early but just the same she came early anyway.

 just what the doctor ordered